Tinyproxy - A light-weight HTTP/HTTPS proxy

 On Fedora, install Tinyproxy by running

-yum install tinyproxy.
+yum install tinyproxy

 On Debian and derived distributions, run

-apt-get install tinyproxyto install Tinyproxy.
+apt-get install tinyproxy

 Arch users can install the Tinyproxy package from the

-communityrepository.
+repository.
 Run

-pacman -S tinyproxyto install it.
+pacman -S tinyproxy

 FreeBSD, OpenBSD or NetBSD users can use the

-pkg_addutility to install the
+utility to install the

 Mac OS X users can check MacPorts to see if the Tinyproxy port there is recent enough.